danlin604/portfolio-gatsby/src/markdown-projects/barterbay-exchange.md

 source: ""
 ---

-BarterBay app is created from scratch using React Native, Node.js, PostgreSQL, and AWS.
-My focus for the platform were business & marketing research, React Native mobile development, authentication via Node.js, security, and PostgreSQL database.
+BarterBay uses Next.js, React Native, Node.js, PostgreSQL, and AWS services.
+My focuses are the following:

+* Business & marketing research
+* Business proposals
+* Terms of service & user agreements
+* React Native development
+* Authentication services
+* Security
+* PostgreSQL functions & schema designs

+Most of the complex business logic for our bartering system is located in the PostgreSQL database:

+* Full-text search
+* Anonymized GIS
+* Bartering system
+* Real-time chat
+* Authentication

-Most of the complex business logic for our bartering system are located in the PostgreSQL DB.
-It handles Full-Text search, GIS barter location suggestions with anonymization, barter system, and instant messages, authentication.
-The justification for using PostgreSQL so heavily is because that it is capable handling complex tasks quickly and with low latency.
-Our February 2018 launch validated this architectural choice.
+The justification for using PostgreSQL so heavily is because it is capable of handling complex transactions quickly and with low latency.
+Our February 2018 launch validates this architectural choice.

 I worked in a small team consisting of the CEO, designer, and two other developers.
-The environment is highly informal, but has a heavy emphasis on research and design.
-Every design is analyzed by the team and goes through a dogfooding process.
-The team ends up with a high understanding of the system, business needs, and increased confidence in the designs.
-The cost of this approach is that a lot of time is spent in these design meetings, which may be a necessary cost in the end.
-I ended up with a great love for whiteboards and sequence diagrams there.
+The environment is informal but has a heavy emphasis on research and design.
+Every design is analyzed by the team and goes through a *dogfooding* process.
+We end up with an in-depth understanding of our system and our business needs, which increased our *confidence in our designs*.

-I wore additional hats here in order to satisfy our company needs.
-I wrote marketing research materials, business proposals, Terms of Service, and User Agreements.
+Much of the time is spent on these design meetings, which may be a necessary cost.
+I end up with a great love for the *whiteboarding* process and *sequence diagrams* here.